pramodv1993/aqua/README.md

 # AQuA
-A QUality Assistant utility for data quality introspection and curation.
+A QUality Assistant utility for text corpora quality introspection and curation.

 Run the command: